-- (1) Create through lots that back onto the major street or highway and front onto and take access from a parallel street, coupled with the installation of a fence, wall or vegetative visual screen along the major street or highway frontage; - (2) Provide a frontage road separated from the major street or highway; - (3) Establish deed restrictions or other legally enforceable means of preventing private driveway access to the major street or highway; or - (4) Provide a cross-access easement to abutting properties that front on the same major street or highway.
+- (1) Create through lots that back onto the major street or highway and front onto and take access from a parallel street, coupled with the installation of a fence, wall or vegetative visual screen along the major street or highway frontage; - (2) Provide a frontage road separated from the major street or highway; - (3) Establish deed restrictions or other legally enforceable means of preventing private driveway access to the major street or highway; or - (4) Provide a cross-access easement to abutting properties that front on the same major street or highway: or - (5) Provide a mutual, reciprocal, non-exclusive easement (mutual access easement) to ensure perpetual access to the subject property.

-5-040.4 Unbuildable LotsReserve Areas
+5-040.4 Reserve Areas

-These regulations recognize that it may occasionally be necessary and in the public interest to create lots designated as reserve areas that will not be built upon.
-Such lots may be used as common areas for to be occupied by stormwater detention, common recreation, private rights-of-way or other similar purposesuses, subject to the common area maintenance provisions of 5-200.
-If declared unbuildable-reserved for such purposes by means of restrictive covenants or other recorded legal documents approved by the city or county, unbuildable lots-reserve areas are exempt from the lot regulations of this section 5-040.
+These regulations recognize that it may occasionally be necessary and in the public interest to create lots designated as reserve areas to be occupied by stormwater detention, common recreation, private rights-of-way or other similar uses, subject to the common area maintenance provisions of 5-200.
+If declared reserved for such purposes by restrictive covenants or other recorded legal documents approved by the city or county, reserve areas are exempt from the lot regulations of this section 5-040.